NCSU-Libraries/Social-Media-Combine/README.md

 Steps for updating applications
 -------------------------------

-1. In your terminal application, while in the project directory, run
+1. In your terminal application, while in the Social Media Combine directory, run
     ```
     vagrant provision
     ```